Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:

 Authentic Zuni Jewelry

-In complete contrast to the Hopi, jewelry of Zuni fashion concerns itself with lapidary work above all else.
-Zuni jewelry involves cutting the stone down for small and precise placements in intricate designs.
+In contrast to the Hopi, Zuni jewelry focuses primarily on lapidary work.
+This involves cutting the stone into small and precise shapes to be placed in intricate designs.

-- Cluster – A large central stone is surrounded by smaller gemstones.
+- In a cluster, there is a large central stone that is surrounded by smaller gemstones.

-- Petit point – Small (“petite”) stones that can be round, oval, rectangular or square.
+- Petit point refers to small stones that can be round, oval, rectangular, or square.

-- Needlepoint jewelry – The thinnest stones cut down to the size of rice granules.
+- Needlepoint jewelry consists of extremely thin stones that have been cut to the size of rice granules.

-- Stone-to-stone inlay – Stones are set directly next to each other.
+- In stone-to-stone inlay, stones are placed directly adjacent to each other.

-- Channel inlay – The stones are separated by metal materials.
+- In channel inlay, the stones are separated by metal materials.

 - Red coral